DragonL57/Praesto/README.md

   - Unified API for generating text, structured objects, and tool calls with LLMs
   - Hooks for building dynamic chat and generative user interfaces
   - Supports xAI (default), OpenAI, Fireworks, and other model providers
+- AI Tools for Enhanced Capabilities
+  - Web Search integration using DuckDuckGo for real-time information lookup
+  - Weather information retrieval for location-specific forecasts
+  - Document creation and management for rich content generation
 - [shadcn/ui](https://ui.shadcn.com)
   - Styling with [Tailwind CSS](https://tailwindcss.com)
   - Component primitives from [Radix UI](https://radix-ui.com) for accessibility and flexibility